phyplan/PhyPlan/README.md

 | adaptive (bool) | Set False to not use GP-UCB adaptation |

 ## Experimentation Techniques
-Modify the scripts `data_generate.sh`, `train.sh`, `regret_exp.sh`, and `action_exp.sh` with the specific hyperparameters of the experiment.
+Migrate to the Agent directory and modify the scripts `data_generate.sh`, `train.sh`, `regret_exp.sh`, and `action_exp.sh` with the specific hyperparameters of the experiment.
 Stitch everything in `script.sh` and run it.
 Running all stages will take around 4-5 hours when robot is not employed.

 **Note: Employing robot significantly slows down the simulation to avoid execution errors.
 Since, the robotic arm is not involved in reasoning, and only executes the actions to demostrate the physical feasibility and performability of our tasks, it is advised to train, analyse and compare the models without the robotic arm unless robotic visualisation is needed.**